Cole-Beasant/rideMe/README.md

 ## Running instructions

-Ensure that you have a code editor and PostgreSQL installed on your machine
+Ensure that you have a code editor, Python 3.11.2 and PostgreSQL installed on your machine

 Clone this repository and open in your code editor